FireLemons/FireLemons.github.io/README.md

 **Supports Antibirth Afterbirth and Rebirth**
 + To change version click the title at the top of the page (default "Antibirth").
 + To reset click the Forget Me Now
-+ When picking up PHD click PHD (Effect on shot speed down unknown)
++ When picking up PHD or Virgo click PHD

 **Pill effects are under each pill picture**
 + To change the effect click the right side of the button to go forward and left ot go back